JuliaIBPM/ViscousFlow.jl/docs/src/manual/fields.md

 Thus far, we have not had to consider the relationship between the grid's index space and some physical space.
-All of the operations act on the entries in the discrete fields, based only on their relative indices, and not on their physical coordinates.
+All of the operations thus far have acted on the entries in the discrete fields, based only on their relative indices, and not on their physical coordinates.
 In this section, we will discuss the relationship between the grid's index space and physical space, and then in the next section we'll discuss how we can transfer data between these spaces.

-Generically, we can write the relationship between the physical coordinate $x$ and the index $i$ of any grid point as
+Generically, we can write the relationship between the physical coordinates $x$ and $y$, and the indices $i$ and $j$ of any grid point as

 $$x(i) = (i - \Delta i - i_0)\Delta x, \quad y(j) = (j - \Delta j - j_0)\Delta x$$